 6.2.3 Conclusions

-These data indicate that the inventory of potential sources of fecal waste must thoroughly consider all potential sources in developed areas, both sewered and unsewered.
+These data indicate that all land cover types are associated with evidence of human and bovine fecal waste discharge.
+They also indicate that the inventory of potential sources of fecal waste must thoroughly consider all potential sources in developed areas, both sewered and unsewered.
 It is the developed areas where fecal waste appears to be reaching surface waters of the Russian River Watershed during all times of the year, though in significantly higher concentrations during the wet season.
 It is also in the developed areas where the predominant fecal waste signature is from human sources, representing a higher potential for elevating exposure to illness-causing pathogens to those who recreate in the Russian River.

 Storm water runoff appears to be a major pathway by which fecal waste enters surface waters of the Russian.
 Sources of fecal waste that have the potential to enter storm water collection systems will be important to inventory and evaluate.
 Similarly, sources of fecal waste in agricultural areas and shrublands, which have the potential to runoff the landscape during storms, are also important to inventory and evaluate.
 Conversely, inventorying fecal waste sources on forestlands is relatively unimportant to the overall goals.